 There’s a risk of crime in Abidjan, including violent crime, car-jackings, armed break-ins to private residences, hold-ups in the street, and theft from cars.
 These incidents aren’t common, but they do occur.
+In vehicles, keep doors locked, windows shut and valuables out of sight.
 If possible, avoid using public transport, shared taxis, or walking around after dark.
-On bridges to and from the Le Plateau areas of Abidjan pedestrians have been attacked and robbed even during the day.
+On bridges to and from the Le Plateau areas of Abidjan, pedestrians have been attacked and robbed even during the day.
 Avoid displaying your wallet; for instance, have money to hand to tip supermarket trolley attendants.
-In vehicles, keep doors locked, windows shut and valuables out of sight.
-Attacks by armed robbers have occurred on the main road between Yamoussoukro and Korogho.
+Attacks by armed robbers have occurred on the main road between Yamoussoukro, Bouaké and Korhogo.
 Attacks have been reported in the west of the country, during daylight hours as well as night.

-The FCO advise against all but essential travel to within 20km of the border with Liberia owing to the risk of serious violence by local militias.
-Fatal clashes between militias and the security forces have taken place in this area as recently as December 2015.
+The FCDO advises against all but essential travel to within 20km of the border with Liberia owing to the risk of serious violence by local militias.
+Fatal clashes between militias and the security forces have taken place in and around this area in the past.
 Seek professional local advice before embarking on any travel to these areas.
 Take care if you intend to travel to any rural areas.

 Roadblocks and checkpoints

 You might still occasionally encounter checkpoints in and around Abidjan.
 You might also find official and unofficial roadblocks and checkpoints on the major routes outside of Abidjan.
 Take care and co-operate with those operating them.

 The European Commission has published a list of air carriers that are subject to an operating ban or restrictions within the European Union.
 You should check the list to see whether this will affect your travel.